isomerpages/cpf-workfare/_faqs/Workfare Income Supplement (WIS).md

 <ul>
 <li style="font-size:15.5px">For payment via PayNow QR, your payment will be processed almost immediately.</li>
 <li style="font-size:15.5px">For payment via eNETS Debit, your payment will be processed within the next working day.</li></ul>
-Log in to <a href="https://www.cpf.gov.sg/member/ds/" class="hyperlink">my cpf</a> using your Singpass to check the transaction status:<br><br>
+Log in to <a class="hyperlink" href="https://www.cpf.gov.sg/member/ds/">my cpf</a> using your Singpass to check the transaction status:<br><br>
 <ul>
 <li style="font-size:15.5px">Check that your MediSave contribution is reflected in My Statement, or</li>
 <li style="font-size:15.5px">Check the transaction status under My Activities (if you paid via e-Cashier)</li></ul><br><br></details>
 <details><summary><font color="#009427"><b>Q6.
 Can I qualify for the Workfare Income Supplement Scheme if I did not receive the Income Tax declaration form from the Inland Revenue Authority of Singapore (IRAS)?</b></font></summary>
 For CPF Board to assess your WIS eligibility as a Self-Employed Person (SEP), if you did not receive Form B from the Inland Revenue Authority of Singapore (IRAS), you will need to declare your net trade income (NTI) to the CPF Board and contribute to your MediSave Account.<br><br>
-Please log in to <a href="https://www.cpf.gov.sg/member/ds/" class="hyperlink">my cpf</a> (Singpass required) to complete and submit the <a href="https://www.cpf.gov.sg/eSvc/Web/Schemes/IncomeDeclarationBySelfEmployedPersonForMedisaveLiability/LandingPage" class="hyperlink">Self-Employed Person Income Declaration Form</a>.
+Please log in to <a class="hyperlink" href="https://www.cpf.gov.sg/member/ds/">my cpf</a> (Singpass required) to complete and submit the <a class="hyperlink" href="https://www.cpf.gov.sg/eSvc/Web/Schemes/IncomeDeclarationBySelfEmployedPersonForMedisaveLiability/LandingPage">Self-Employed Person Income Declaration Form</a>.
 You may also do so at any SingPost branch.<br><br>
 You can contribute to your MediSave Account via:
 <table>
 <thead>